Addis Ababa, Ethiopia

 Local cuisine and must-try dishes

-Addis Ababa, the vibrant capital city of Ethiopia, boasts a rich culinary tradition that reflects the country's diverse cultural heritage.
-Ethiopian cuisine is characterized by its flavorful spices, unique cooking techniques, and communal style of eating with injera, a spongy flatbread made from teff flour, serving as the centerpiece of most meals.
+Addis Ababa, the vibrant capital city of Ethiopia, boasts a rich culinary tradition that reflects the country's diverse and flavorful cuisine.
+Ethiopian food is characterized by its unique blend of spices and herbs, and communal dining experience where dishes are served on a large injera (spongy flatbread) for everyone to share.

 Must-Try Local Dishes and Specialties:

-1. Doro Wat: A spicy chicken stew made with berbere spice blend and served with injera.
+1. Doro Wat: A spicy chicken stew considered Ethiopia's national dish, typically served with injera and hard-boiled eggs.

 Budget-Friendly: